(PHILOSOPHY, ROME and its EMPIRE – continued)

 Plutarch lived between the years 46 and 120 – years of early Christianity.
 He was a Greek while Greece was part of the Roman Empire.
 He was a historian, biographer and essayist, and he admired the works of Plato.
 Plutarch wrote the most ambitious biographic project of ancient times, titled Lives, a series of biographies that was well received throughout the Roman Empire, giving Plutarch great esteem during his lifetime.

 As he explained in his first paragraph on Alexander the Great, he was exploring the influence of character on the destinies of famous men.
-His biographies became popular against during England's Elizabethan era, and he was to be read for lessons by George Washington.
+His biographies became popular again during England's Elizabethan era, and he was to be read for lessons by George Washington.

-Perhaps with Nero in mind he wrote: "No beast is more savage than man when possessed with power answerable to his rage."
+He wrote: "No beast is more savage than man when possessed with power answerable to his rage."
 He is also quoted as follows:

 Do not speak of your happiness to one less fortunate than yourself.

 Know how to listen, and you will profit even from those who talk badly.